-Sometimes it might be better for shipping costs, to use a local base, but balance it with our well formulated precision organic amendment pack.
+Sometimes it might be better for shipping costs to use a local base, but then balance it with our well formulated precision organic amendment pack.

 Base